 Next, see if you can find your diagrams for free at AutoZone.
 AutoZone posts wiring diagrams for many cars and trucks for free.
 It also has a vast amount of repair information, including diagrams of part locations, detailed instructions, etc. If you don't have a repair manual for your car, you can just about get by with this all by itself.
 However, not all cars are covered by this service.
 You'll just have to look and see if yours is.

 To see what they have for your vehicle, follow this link: AutoZone Select Vehicle Page.
 Then select your year and make/model of car.
 I went ahead and registered, but I think you get all of the same resources without registering.
 However, by registering, I have saved my car's information, so when I login again, I can just select my car without having to re-navigate the car selection.

 I had a hard time finding the wiring diagrams, so to specifically find those, do the following:

 I was able to locate my ECU diagram, my oxygen sensor signal wires, all of my other sensors etc. Also, I was able to look up my MAP (Manifold Absolute Pressure) sensor.
 It told me which kind I had (DC voltage or frequency type), and even told me what resistances = what pressure in the ECU.
 The same goes for it's entry on the CTS (Coolant Temperature Sensor).
 It told me what temperature = what resistance from the sensor.
 This will help you enormously if you need to do adjustments to any other sensors.

 We used to recommend Mitchell's service, but they no longer offer inexpensive 1-week subscriptions.

-We will be replacing this with a service in our store soon.
-If you have found a good resource for obtaining automotive wiring diagrams, please let me know and I'll post it here for others.
+If you have found another good resource for obtaining automotive wiring diagrams, please let me know by email and I'll post it here for others.